-Nothing is more important to your organization than hiring the right talent, but many companies are surprisingly bad at identifying candidates with the potential to become high performers.
+Nothing is more critical to your organization than hiring the right talent, but many companies are surprisingly bad at identifying candidates with the potential to become high performers.

-Nine times out of ten, when hiring, businesses look at hard skills and industry experience, but these things are not always predictive of talent.
+Nine times out of ten, businesses look at hard skills and industry experience when hiring, but these things are not always predictive of talent.
 A far better indicator is a person’s character.

-After analyzing the common characteristics of top performers in a variety of industries—from the business world to US Special Operations—we have identified nine universal traits of talent.
+After analyzing the common characteristics of top performers in various industries—from the business world to US Special Operations—we have identified nine universal traits of talent.

 To hire the right talent, these are the traits you should look for.

 Drive is the need for achievement.
-An individual with high drive wants to be the best, has a desire to grow and push themselves, and is willing to take risks.
+An individual with a high drive wants to be the best, desires to grow, pushes themselves, and is willing to take risks.